What Is a Webhook? A Plain-English Guide With Examples

 - Using basic HTTP authentication: With this system in place, webhook requests require a username and password before being approved.
 An example of a platform that uses this method is DocuSign.

 - Secrets: No, this doesn’t mean using a cheat code or a secret level.
-Instead, developers can include a specific secret or signature in a webhook — as well as information about what type of even it is — so it can be verified.
+Instead, developers can include a specific secret or verification token in a webhook — as well as information about what type of event it is — so it can be verified.

 Webhooks can be made just as secure as many other communications apps use every day, making them efficient shortcuts for sending available data without compromising data security.